 12 Ways To Unleash Your Inner Courage

 What you’re about to learn are very 12 ways to unleash your inner courage to where you are to where you need to go.
-When you consistently apply the ideas below, you will notice a dramatic and positive change in your life.
+By consistently implementing the concepts listed below, you will observe a significant and positive transformation in your life.

 The one from Unharness

 I am convinced that courage already exists within all of us and only needs to be “unleashed.”
-There’s a part of us that knows this whether we admit it or not.
-We would prefer to accept this truth simply.
+Deep down, we acknowledge this reality, whether we openly admit it or not.
+We might as well embrace this truth straightforwardly.

 I reasoned that it’s likely the reason young children, especially, are so brave (and less self-conscious).
-They have a stronger connection to their “spirit” selves.
+They are more closely linked to their “spiritual” selves.

-I believe that as people mature and approach maturity, they lose contact with the “spirit” aspect of themselves due to the numerous real or imagined concerns they have inflicted upon themselves, or because of anxieties that others have inflicted upon them (or society).
-Similar to how mold gradually hides a piece of fresh bread left out in the open, these worries started to gradually cover over their fearless nature—their fundamental core or center.
+I believe that as individuals age and move towards maturity, they tend to lose touch with the “spiritual” dimension of themselves.
+This occurs due to the multitude of real or perceived concerns they impose on themselves or absorb from external pressures, be it from others or society.
+Comparable to how mold gradually conceals a piece of fresh bread left exposed, these worries slowly mask their inherent fearless nature—their fundamental core or center.

 12 Ways To Unleash Your Inner Courage

-1. Reinforce your belief that you are a “fearless” spirit in a physical body.
-It is your true nature.
-It’s your true self.
-Accept this reality, and your life will change in wonderful ways.
+1. Strengthen your conviction that you embody a “fearless” spirit within a physical form.
+This is your genuine essence, your true self.
+Embrace this truth, and you’ll witness positive transformations in your life.

 Detach yourself from the worry of the body and thoughts, instead clinging to the fearlessness of the spirit.